harsh-ps-2003/rumi/README.md

 * Whether queries succeeded (due to fixed-size responses)
 * Database contents or size

+## Demo

+To start the server, run `cargo run --bin server` in one terminal.
+The server will start with 100 demo identifiers (1000000000 through 1000000099).
+Run `cargo run --bin client lookup 1000000042` in another terminal to start the client and lookup for a valid identifier.
+Run `cargo run --bin client lookup 9999999999` to lookup a invalid identifier.

 ## How it works?

 Cryptography used :